History of Egypt under the Muhammad Ali dynasty: Muhammad Ali's successors

 On Ibrahim's death in November 1848 the government of Egypt fell to his nephew Abbas I, the son of Tusun Abbasad.
 Abbas put an end to the system of commercial monopolies, and during his reign the railway from Alexandria to Cairo was begun at the instigation of the British government.
 Opposed to European ways, Abbas lived in great seclusion.
 After a reign of less than six years he was murdered in July 1854 by two of his slaves.

-He was succeeded by his uncle Said Pasha, the favorite son of Muhammad Ali, who lacked the strength of mind or physical health needed to execute the beneficent projects which he conceived.
+He was succeeded by his uncle Sa'id Pasha, the favorite son of Muhammad Ali, who lacked the strength of mind or physical health needed to execute the beneficent projects which he conceived.
 His endeavour, for instance, to put a stop to the slave raiding which devastated the Sudan was wholly ineffectual.
 He had a genuine regard for the welfare of the fellahin, and a land law of 1858 secured for them an acknowledgment of freehold as against state ownership.

 The pasha was much under French influence, and in 1854 was induced to grant to the French engineer Ferdinand de Lesseps a concession "to form a financial company to pierce the isthmus" and operate a canal for 99 years.
 Lord Palmerston was opposed to this project, and the British opposition delayed the ratification of the concession by the Porte for two years.
 This prompted a second concession in 1856 that obligated the Egyptian government to provide 80% of the labour for the canal's construction.
 Said also made concessions to the British, for the Eastern Telegraph Company, and another in 1854 allowing the establishment of the Bank of Egypt.
 He also began the national debt by borrowing £3,293,000 from Messrs ″Frühling & Göschen″, the actual amount received by the pasha being £2,640,000.
 In January 1863 Said Pasha died and was succeeded by his nephew Ismail, a son of Ibrahim Pasha.